Photo courtesy of http://liberato.org Ricardo Liberato

 Dragging Stone Up The Ramps

 Rollers under the skids might or might not make the job easier.
-They would certainly make dragging stone easier on a flat surface but they would be difficult to manage on a narrow incline, especially with work taking place on the layer below.
+They certainly make dragging stone on a flat surface easier but they would be difficult to manage on a narrow incline, especially with work taking place on the layer below.
 So let’s assume the worst case, that dragging the stone on greased wood is the best they can do.

 Style of Use

 A path of ramps up the pyramid would function like a bucket-brigade.
 Each team would drag a block up their assigned incline by brute force, then lever it a few feet sideways to position it at the bottom of the next ramp.
 Levering it sideways would only take a few of the forty men.
-Most of the team would rest while the next team took the block on up another level, and they waited for the team below to supply a fresh block at the foot of their own ramp.
+Most of the team would rest while the next team took the block on up another level, and then wait for the team below to supply a fresh block at the foot of their own ramp.

 Is It Fast Enough?